syhrz/kubernetes-tutorial/docs/01-local-environment-setup.md

 vagrant global-status
 ```

-After the virtual machine state is running, We can get inside it by using this command inside the directory
+After the virtual machine state is `running`, We can get inside it by using this command inside the directory

 ```bash
 vagrant ssh